googlejam/Hubitat-Cooper-Aspire-Scene-Controller/README.md

 ## Supported Devices
 - **RFWC5** - This is the easiest to find.
 It can easily be purchased online.
 However, its design has wavy curves that you may or may not like.  https://www.amazon.com/Eaton-RFWC5AW-ASPIRE-5-Scene-120-volt/dp/B0053ZIRWK
 - **RFWC5D** - This is my favorite.
 It's the Decorator Series model.
 It looks rectangular and subtle, and matches Decora switches nicely.
-However, it is difficult (but not impossible) to find without being an electrical contractor. http://www.cooperindustries.com/content/public/en/wiring_devices/products/lighting_controls/aspire_rf_wireless/aspire_rf_5_button_scene_control_keypad_rfwdc_rfwc5.html
+However, it is difficult (but not impossible) to find or order without being an electrical contractor. http://www.cooperindustries.com/content/public/en/wiring_devices/products/lighting_controls/aspire_rf_wireless/aspire_rf_5_button_scene_control_keypad_rfwdc_rfwc5.html

 ## Device Behavior
 The physical keypad has 5 main buttons with indicators.
 Pressing a button causes its indicator to toggle, and a z-wave message is sent to the hub, which can then determine what all the indicator states are.